gitlabhq/omnibus-gitlab/doc/update/README.md

 - One instance for use as the **primary** "deploy node" on the Geo **primary** multi-node deployment.
 - One instance for use as the **secondary** "deploy node" on each Geo **secondary** multi-node deployment.

-Deploy nodes must be configured to be running Puma/Unicorn or Sidekiq or the `geo-logcursor` daemon.
+Deploy nodes must be configured to be running Puma or Sidekiq or the `geo-logcursor` daemon.
 In order to avoid any downtime, they must not be in use during the update:

-- If running Puma/Unicorn, remove the deploy node from the load balancer.
+- If running Puma remove the deploy node from the load balancer.
 - If running Sidekiq, ensure the deploy node is not processing jobs:

   ```shell